• Skip to primary navigation

 If you are putting the diapers on snugly, the cuffs are on the outside of the leg, they are the correct size, and you are still experiencing blowouts, then you may need to try a new brand.

 All diapers are not created equally, and no one diaper brand works well for all babies.
-You may have to try several different brands before you find the brand that works the best for your baby.
+You may have to try several different diaper brands before you find the brand that works best for your baby.

 Diapers don’t expire but you want to be sure you are not using one that is too old and that the elastic leg cuffs are in good condition.